Skip to main content

 Elections are emotional

 Elections and election night have deep and long-lasting meaning.
-Traditional insight has focused on the winners and losers.
-LSE’s Electoral Observatory looks at the emotions and memories we form around elections and how the electoral experience can be improved, particularly for first-time voters.
+LSE’s Electoral Psychology Observatory looks at the emotions and memories we form around elections and how the electoral experience can be improved, particularly for first-time voters.

 Join in